 As part of a project supported by the Local Digital Fund, Barnsley Council asked us to work with them to explore the options for sharing their in-house built Income Management System (IMS) with other councils

 Improving collaboration in local government is something that gets talked about a lot.
-It’s one of the main reasons the Local Digital Fund was set up by the Ministry for Housing, Communities and Local Government (MHCLG).
+It’s one of the main reasons the Local Digital Fund was set up by the Department for Levelling Up, Communities and Housing (DLUCH).

 In working with Barnsley to explore the opportunities for sharing their IMS, we also hope to establish some helpful insights that others can use when thinking about sharing products and services.

 Working with Barnsley and their partners, we now have a complete proposition for an IMS product and service for local authorities.
 The next stage is to test this in full as councils begin to adopt the product as part of a private beta.

 We hold a vision to share our self-created solution with other councils.
 To us, it’s simply the right thing to do…We’ve been working with dxw to do this, as one team with a common goal, and I know we are putting ourselves in the right hands.